cshintov/mynotes/_posts/2019-11-02-fun-with-fibonacci.markdown

 fib(522) is calcualated twice.
 And fib(521), fib(520), and so on...
 What a waste!
 ```
 <br>
 So what do we do?
-Trade off some memory for computation! <br><br>
+Trade off some memory for computation and profit!

 Just store the already computed values in a lookup table.
+If already computed, return it from the table,
-Return the value if its there, else compute the new value, add it to the table, and return.
+else compute and update the table with it, and return.

+This technique is called [memoization], (think memorization ;)!

 ### Memoized fibonacci implementation: <br>
 {% highlight python %}